a literary journal published by the Black Earth Institute dedicated to re-forging the links between art and spirit

-I had come to write a series of fragments to reflect the fracturing Arctic ecosystem, the ice that creaked and moaned, calved and split into bergy bits and growlers.
-But my plan turned out to be more difficult than I’d thought.
-Once we set sail, I realized that though I admired fragments as a literary form—my favorite poet, Samuel Taylor Coleridge, is master of the fragment—they seemed impossible to write while living with the other artists in the close proximity of the ship.
-Even on shore we were relegated to a bordered area guarded by three formidable women carrying shotguns to protect us from possible polar bear attacks.
+I had come to write a series of fragments to reflect the fracturing Arctic, the ice that creaked, moaned, calved, split, and melted.
+But once we set sail, I realized that though I admired fragments as a literary form—my favorite poet, Samuel Taylor Coleridge, is master of the fragment—they were impossible to write while living with the other artists in the close proximity of the ship.
+Even on shore we were relegated to a bordered area guarded by three formidable women carrying shotguns to protect us from polar bear attacks.
 A wonderful cohesion developed as we slept, ate, and worked elbow to elbow.

-2. I’d brought on board the Antigua a copy of Coleridge’s 1802 The Rime of the Ancient Mariner, a poem I teach every year.
+2. I’d brought along a copy of Coleridge’s 1802 The Rime of the Ancient Mariner, a poem I teach every year.
 Before squeezing into bed at night, I reread the familiar story, how the mariner shoots an albatross, how the crew hangs the slaughtered bird around his neck for penance, how in the land of mist and snow, there is no redemption, only a dying world.
+The wind stops blowing.
 The sun sits like a disc on the rim of the earth.
-The wind stops blowing.
-Rain ceases.
-The ocean burns and begins to rot.
 The ship stagnates in its own shadow.
-As the crew members drop dead in the relenting heat and resurrect as ghosts, the mariner sinks into existential depression.
+Rain ceases and the ocean begins to rot.
+As the crew members drop dead and resurrect as ghosts, the mariner sinks into existential depression.